 Please don’t do this.
 Using expired contacts, even if you think they’re completely sealed, is unsafe and can damage your eyes.

-What Happens If You Wear Expired Contacts
+What Happens if You Wear Expired Contacts

 So, what are the effects of wearing expired contact lenses?
 Bacteria can enter the package and multiply.
-This can cause blurred vision, irritated eyes, and eye infections.
+This can cause blurred vision, irritated eyes, and eye infections

 In some cases, eye infections can lead to ulcers of the cornea.
 An ulcer can damage your eyesight permanently and could even cause blindness.

-What to Do If You’ve Worn Expired Contacts
+What To Do if You’ve Worn Expired Contacts

 If you’ve worn expired contact lenses, don’t panic.
 Just follow these steps: